 Financial instruments authorized under the Company's established risk management policy include spot trades, swaps, options, caps, collars, forwards and futures.
-Use of derivative financial instruments for speculative purposes is expressly prohibited.
-The fair value and activity of derivative financial instruments were not material as of June 28, 2014 and December 28, 2013 and for the periods ended June 28, 2014 and June 29, 2013.
+Use of derivative financial instruments for speculative purposes is expressly prohibited by the Company's policies.
+The fair value and activity associated with derivative financial instruments were not significant as of September 27, 2014 and December 28, 2013 and for the periods ended September 27, 2014 and September 28, 2013.